 TLIF is a procedure which is done through the back and fuses together the anterior (front) and posterior (back) columns of the spine.
 After the surgeon removes the affected disc material, a cage containing bone graft material is placed into the empty space on the anterior side.
 Then, the posterior side is locked in place with rods, screws and bone graft material.

 With OLLIF, the affected portion of the spine is accessed through a small space on the side of the spine known as Kambin’s triangle.
 This space is free of significant vascular and neural structures, allowing for free access to the disc.
 Through this space, the surgeon can remove the affected disc material and place a bone graft in the available space.

 The Leaders in Advanced Spine Treatment

-At IGEA Brain & Spine, our surgeons are extensively trained in minimally invasive spine fusion techniques to effectively treat spine disorders.
+At IGEA Brain, Spine & Orthopedics, our surgeons are extensively trained in minimally invasive spine fusion techniques to effectively treat spine disorders.
 Our surgeons utilize these and other advanced surgical techniques as part of their commitment to superior care for patients living with brain, spine and neuroendovascular conditions.